synapse-wireless/sn173-demo-gui-server/README.md

 ## Why Tornado?
 For more information on why Tornado is used as SNAPconnect's scheduler, please take a look at the [TORNADO.md](TORNADO.md) file in this repo.

+## License
+This example is available under Apache License version 2.0.
+See [LICENSE.md](LICENSE.md) for more information.

 <!-- meta-tags: vvv-e20, vvv-sn173, vvv-sm220, vvv-snapconnect, vvv-js, vvv-html, vvv-python, vvv-example -->